DavidCultureFPV/QuadParts/README.md

   4. Editing inventory item issues seen in previous versions is now fixed
   5. Currency selection formatting fixed
   6. Added A Flight Log Section so you can add relevant information about your flights rips
+  7. Other minor tweaks to the UI along with better local storage management.
 ---
 INSTALLING from Previous Versions:
 <BR>